Russell Lea: History

 Russell Barton was born in Penge near London in 1830.
 As a young man he accompanied his family to the colony, settling a station in the then remote state of South Australia.
 In 1855 he married Miss J. M. Davie, and within a decade acquired two stations on the Barwon River.
 Barton could turn his hand to any task.
 In addition to stock handling, farming, horse breaking and shepherding, Barton proved himself adequate as a butcher, blacksmith, builder, carpenter, contractor and stonemason.
 In 1874 he invested in the Cobar mine, eventually rising to serve as its managing director.
 Displaying much skill in this industry, Barton was soon elected to no less than 11 mining company boards.
 From 1880 to 1886 Barton served as parliamentary member for Bourke.
 It was during this time he erected the imposing Victorian Italianate mansion Russell Lea, whose estate occupied the suburb which bears its name.

 Transportation improvements in the late nineteenth century occasioned residential development in the Drummoyne municipality.
-By 1874 a regular horse bus serviced the local residents, and in 1881 the original Gladesville Bridge was completed.
+By 1874 a regular horse-drawn omnibus serviced the local residents, and in 1881 the original Gladesville Bridge was completed.
 Not only did this connect the Drummoyne region with the inner Sydney suburbs, it served as the sole roadway between Port Jackson and the lower Parramatta River environs until the opening of the Sydney Harbour Bridge in 1932.
 The Gladesville Bridge was followed closely by the Iron Cove Bridge, spanning Iron Cove in 1882.
 In 1890, a tramway was connected between Five Dock and Leichhardt.
 By 1902, when the local government bodies of Five Dock and Drummoyne were merged into the Borough of Drummoyne, the regional population stood at 2,800.
 Russell Barton's Russell Lea estate survived intact until 1913, when it was subdivided and auctioned by Hardie and Gorman.